flutter/website/src/development/data-and-backend/state-mgmt/options.md

 ## flutter_reactive_widget

-An ultra-low-boilerplate solution for state management, which defines `ReactiveWidget` and `ReactiveValue`.
+An ultra-low-boilerplate solution for state management, flutter_reactive_widget defines
+`ReactiveWidget` and `ReactiveValue`.
 Any read of a `ReactiveValue`'s value within a `ReactiveWidget` definition automatically causes the `ReactiveWidget` to listen for changes on the `ReactiveValue`.